‘Suits’ Season 7 Promo, Return Date, And What Is Next For Harvey, Donna And Mike

 — Suits (@Suits_USA) March 7, 2017

 Suits creator Aaron Korsh said that Season 7 of the series would see the “dream team” back together.
-He told The Hollywood Reporter (THR) that the new season would explore how Harvey and co were going to work together with their new power dynamics.
+He told the Hollywood Reporter (THR) that the new season would explore how Harvey and co were going to work together with their new power dynamics.

-… So [season] seven is about seeing how this team is going to work together with their new power dynamics, how the firm is going to work with Jessica’s absence and how Harvey is going to respond to being in a power position as opposed to the freelance superstar.
+“… So [season] seven is about seeing how this team is going to work together with their new power dynamics, how the firm is going to work with Jessica’s absence and how Harvey is going to respond to being in a power position as opposed to the freelance superstar.”

 In Suits Season 7, Harvey is likely to act less audacious and more responsible because of his new role.
 Korsh told Deadline that Harvey was always the number two, and with Jessica (Gina Torres) heading the firm, he had the freedom to behave as a freestyler.

-Now that he is stepping into Jessica’s shoes, Harvey will have to be aware of the consequences of his actions that may affect not only him but also Mike, Louis (Rick Hoffman), Donna (Sarah Rafferty) and Rachel (Meghan Markle), and the whole firm.
+Now that he is stepping into Jessica’s shoes, Harvey will have to be aware of the consequences of his actions that may affect not only him but also Mike, Louis (Rick Hoffman), Donna (Sarah Rafferty), Rachel (Meghan Markle), and the whole firm.

 For Harvey, Suits Season 7 is probably the season where he evolves into a true leader.
 Korsh told TV Line that Harvey emerging from Jessica’s shadow and people’s reactions to Harvey as managing partner would play out in the new season.